Gravitational waves from cosmic strings in LISA: reconstruction pipeline and physics interpretation: Results on the reconstruction of the signal

-Larger tensions run into issues of degeneracy, whereas at lower tensions the foregrounds cause a degradation of fitting quality regardless of what template recovers what signal.
-By way of example, we repeat our process for an injected $\log_{10}(G\mu)=-11.0$, as shown in the last two rows of Table~\ref{tbl:model-ii-by-i}.
 Here, much of the mismatch between the expected outcomes and the recovered values can be explained by the degeneracy between the Model I parameters at large tension values.
-In the case studied, the log-fuzziness parameter is notably higher than the expected $-1.0$, raising the height of the SGWB, but the tension is notably lesser, lowering the height of the SGWB.
+In the case studied, the log-fuzziness parameter is higher than the expected $-1.0$, raising the height of the SGWB, but the tension is lesser, lowering the height of the SGWB.
 Because an SGWB at this tension is high above the LISA noise curve and foregrounds, \texttt{SGWBinner} reports very low uncertainties on these fits, making the difference between the recovered and injected parameters (in a number-of-standard-deviations sense) much worse than the lower-tension case we first studied.

-These results can be improved with a more thorough understanding of the degeneracies between Model I parameters for an SGWB measured in the LISA band.
-While these degeneracies have already been pointed out for large tensions, intermediate (and low) tensions are not exempt; in particular, a good starting point for better understanding is looking closely at the parameter-space region around $\left\{\log_{10}(\alpha),\,q,\,\log_{10}(\mathcal{F})\right\}=\left\{-1,4/3,-1\right\}$, as we would expect a ``standard'' cosmic string signal to appear in this vicinity.
+For $\log_{10}(G\mu)=-14.0$, the recovered tension, log-fuzziness, and log-loop size all fall within one standard deviation of their expected or typical values; the power spectral index about one and a half standard deviations high.
+For intermediate tensions, the recovery of a near-but-not-exact signal by a Model I template can be given moderate credence.
+However, further testing and optimization of the code is necessary to obtain robust and reliable results---note, for example, the significant increase in the standard deviation of the fit $\log_{10}(G\mu)$ and $q$ values between log-tensions of $-11.0$ and $-14.0$.

+Examining the reconstructed Model I SGWB in comparison to the injected Model II SGWB, as shown in fig.~\ref{fig:model-ii-by-i} for a $\log_{10}(G\mu)=-11.0$ scenario, shows the impact of the degeneracy between $\alpha$ and $\mathcal{F}$, both of which have large variance according to table~\ref{tbl:model-ii-by-i}.
+In the inset ``Reconstruction'' plot, we have zoomed in to emphasize an important outcome of the large mismatch between the injected signal and the reconstructed signal: over a significant range frequencies, the injected SGWB does not fall within the 1$\sigma$ bands of the reconstructed SGWB.

+This has important consequences for the rest of the reconstructions.
+Observe that, at frequencies below 1\,mHz or so, the reconstructed signal is higher than the injected signal.
+In the total reconstruction, this mismatch is compensated for in the reconstruction of the foreground ``bump'' in the bottom-left of the plot: it is consistently lower than the injected value.
+Close examination shows that here as well the injected foreground signal falls outside of the 1$\sigma$ bands of the reconstructed signal over some range of frequencies, if just barely.
+The mismatch between the injected and recovered signal has been absorbed into the global fit, causing issues with other reconstructions.
+This would cause significant knock-on effects in a fully-integrated \texttt{SGWBinner}, including, e.g., SGWBs from first-order phase transitions and inflation~\cite{LISACosmologyWorkingGroupPT,LISACosmologyWorkingGroupInflation}.